liam-stuart/liam-stuart.github.io/_pages/about.md

   -
 ---

-I am currently a PhD student I am part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/).
+I am currently a PhD student and part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/) at the University of St Andrews.

-My research focuses on fractal geometry, but I'm also interested in dynamical systems and number theory (particularly Diophantine approximation).
+My research interests are focused on fractal geometry and dynamical systems.

-I'm supervised by [Professor Kenneth Falconer](http://www.mcs.st-and.ac.uk/~kenneth/) and [Dr Jonathan Fraser](http://www.mcs.st-andrews.ac.uk/~jmf32/).
+My research is supervised by [Dr Jonathan Fraser](http://www.mcs.st-andrews.ac.uk/~jmf32/) and [Professor Kenneth Falconer](http://www.mcs.st-and.ac.uk/~kenneth/), and is funded by the University of St Andrews.

-My Erdös number is 2 (Lee → Vaughan → Erdös).

 ## Contact details